 \subsection{Plasma Distribution and Temperature Anisotropy Evolution in a Magnetic Island}

-Figure \ref{fig:FT_anisotropy_evolution}(a-c) display in color the ion temperature anisotropy $T_{i \perp} / T_{i \parallel}$ around the leftmost magnetic island in the simulation domain (located between X-points 1 and 2, see Figure \ref{fig:NL_evolution_whole-box}), for three different times $t = 580, 620$ and $660 \, \Omega_{ci}^{-1}$.
+Figure \ref{fig:FT_anisotropy_evolution}(a-c) display in color the ion temperature anisotropy $T_{i \perp} / T_{i \parallel}$ around the leftmost magnetic island in the simulation domain (located between X-points 1 and 2, see Figure \ref{fig:NL_evolution_whole-box}), for three different times $t = 560, 600$ and $640 \, \Omega_{ci}^{-1}$.
+The times displayed are different from those in Figure \ref{fig:NL_evolution_whole-box} and Figure \ref{fig:NL_evolution_sub-box}, as they are chosen here to best highlight the temperature anisotropy evolution during the magnetic island's growth.
 We note that, due to the chosen aspect ratio, the magnetic island in these panels appears less elongated along $x$ than what it is.
 The reconnection outflows, and magnetic island outer layer, have a significant temperature anisotropy $T_{i \parallel} > T_{i \perp}$.
 This anisotropy gets regulated ($T_{i \parallel} \sim T_{i \perp}$) from the inner to the outer layers of the plasmoid as it evolves.
 Additionally, the reconnection jets temperature is more isotropic, and even exhibit $T_{i \perp} > T_{i \parallel}$, near their center, which is consistent with Speiser-like ion orbits in this region \citep{Speiser_1965_Orbits, Hietala_2015_reconnection_anisotropy_Speiser}.

 In order to get more quantitative insights, we consider the plasma evolution within a single flux tube of the magnetic island.
 The limits of the considered flux tube are indicated by the thick black lines in Figure \ref{fig:FT_anisotropy_evolution}(a-c).
 These are defined by taking values of the vector potential $A_z \in [5, 7] \, B_0 \, d_i$, once the corresponding field lines have reconnected.
 At $t = 515 \, \Omega_{ci}^{-1}$, the outer magnetic field line ($A_z = 7 \, B_0 \, d_i$) has just reconnected and lies in the direct vicinity of the X-points ($5 \, d_i$ for the left one and $15 \, d_i$ for the right one), so we consider times $t > 515 \, \Omega_{ci}^{-1}$.
 The red part of the field line in panel (c) corresponds to the path along which we sample the fluctuations shown in Figure \ref{fig:FL_fluctuations}.